artemnedbailo/exercise_robo/README.md

 ### Setup the project

-1. Create virtual enviroment.
+1. Create virtual environment.
+2. Activate virlual environment
-2. If you have installed already `invoke` use the following command:
+3. If you have installed already `invoke` use the following command:

 ```
 invoke setup